ethereum/solidity-blog/_posts/2019-12-16-the-python-vyper-compiler.md

 level to naturally exhibit a high degree of safety.

 Shortly after its creation Vyper found itself without a dedicated maintainer.
-Luckily, there were entheusiastic community members that took up the torch and continued development of the project.
+Luckily, there were enthusiastic community members that took up the torch and continued development of the project.
 Starting in early 2019 the Ethereum Foundation python team re-involved itself in the project.
 Over the course of this year we worked with the project maintainers to try and focus on improving